openreplay/documentation/content/deployment.md

 You can also deploy from source.
 Even though this method takes more effort, it gives a lot of flexibility as you can use the latest code and customize it if needed.

-## CLI
+## Admin

-OpenReplay CLI makes it easy to manage your instance by directly accessing logs, and restarting or reinstalling services.
-More details on the CLI [here](/deployment/openreplay-cli).
+- [OpenReplay CLI](/deployment/openreplay-cli): Makes it easy to manage your instance by directly accessing logs, and restarting or reinstalling services.
+- [Upgrade Deployment](/deployment/upgrade): Keep your OpenReplay instance updated by uprading it to the latest version.